-We have begun selling our products and attracting new independent distributors, retail customers and preferred customers in several new markets since the beginning of our direct selling activities in 2009, including Japan, Australia, Canada, Mexico, Hong Kong, Thailand and, on a limited basis, the Philippines.
-Entering new markets requires a considerable amount of time, resources and continued support.
+We have begun selling our products and attracting new independent distributors and preferred customers in several new markets since the beginning of our direct selling activities in 2009, including Japan, Australia, Canada, Mexico, Hong Kong, Thailand and, on a limited basis, the Philippines.
+Entering a new market requires a considerable amount of time, resources and continued support.
 If we are unable to properly support an existing or new market, our revenue growth will be negatively impacted.